 Your relationship with your design partner is crucial.
 But like any other relationship, it can suffer from poor communication.
-So today, I’m going to act like your couples counselor of sorts and shed a little light on five crucial things your design partner wishes you knew.
+Here we shed a little light on five crucial things your design partner wishes you knew.

 As with any other working relationship, it will take time to get to know your design partners and make sure the two of your work styles gel.
 But there are still a few things you can keep in mind that will make the “gelling” process go faster.

-So, without further ado, here are five things your design partners wish you knew.
+So, without further ado, here are five things your designer wish you knew.

 1. They want your feedback.